lestercorderomurillo/xp.js-styled/README.md

 # Quick Start

+This guide will summary most of the features of this library.

 ## CSS-in-JSX

-`xpertjs-styled` allows you to write CSS directly within your JSX, making it easy to style components dynamically and conditionally.
+Allows you to write CSS directly within your JSX, making it easy to style components dynamically and conditionally.

 ## Media Queries